-Nothing compares to the stress of hearing the whooshing sound of a deadline passing by.
+Nothing beats the whooshing noise that deadlines make as they fly by.
 And if you’re tired of making close calls on your projects, now would be the right time to learn why it’s such a big deal and how you can improve your time estimation skills.

 But before we start…

 For one, deadlines help add a little action to your otherwise boring everyday life in the office.
 But while it’s undeniably cool to make a close call on a deadline and feel like Neo dodging a bullet in the nick of time, you really don’t want to push your luck too often.
 Because whereas nailing the deadline is usually taken for granted, failing it always attracts real trouble.

 Seriously though, the ‘dead’ in ‘deadline’ just about sums it up, making it really hard to justify its existence.
 But if you think about it, any deadline is just a product of time estimation.
 And for any market that charges per one hour of work, time literally means money.
 And even if you hate to count time, you’ve got to love to count money.
 Once we put it that way, the question becomes a lot easier to answer: be it a client or a regular freelancer, without proper time estimates there’s no way for either of them to tell how much the work is going to cost.
 Not to mention the risks of jolting down an unrealistic budget or overshooting your schedule by weeks or even months.
 But if you’re in the constructions, you can disregard all this.